Skip to main content

 Understanding the Sections: Japanese Medicine List

 For general pain relief, fever reduction, and headaches, these four options are the most common in Japan.
-The strongest among them is Loxonin, while Calonal is considered the gentlest.
-Each has distinct ingredients and uses.
-If you’re unsure which one is right for your situation, consult a doctor or pharmacist.
-This list reflects personal experience and general public perception, not medical advice.
+Among them Loxonin is generally considered the strongest, while Calonal is viewed as the gentlest.
+Each uses a different active ingredient and is suited to differing situations.
+If you're unsure which one is right for your situation, consult a doctor or pharmacist.
 Each medicine name below links to an English information page.

 💡 Before taking any of these medicines, check the ingredients carefully.
 If you have allergies or underlying health conditions, consult a doctor before use.